About Us:

-Robert Schwartz co-founded Juvenile Law Center in 1975 and has been its executive director since 1982.
+Robert Schwartz co-founded Juvenile Law Center in 1975 and was its executive director from 1982 to 2015.

-In his career at Juvenile Law Center, Schwartz has represented dependent and delinquent children in Pennsylvania juvenile and appellate courts; brought class-action litigation over institutional conditions and probation functions; testified in Congress before House and Senate committees; and spoken in over 30 states on matters related to children and the law.
+In his career at Juvenile Law Center, Bob represented dependent and delinquent children in Pennsylvania juvenile and appellate courts; brought class-action litigation over institutional conditions and probation functions; testified in Congress before House and Senate committees; and spoke in over 30 states on matters related to children and the law.

-Schwartz's career has not been limited to Pennsylvania, but has included fighting nationally and internationally for juvenile rights.
-In 2011, Schwartz became chair of the American Bar Association's Commission on Youth at Risk.
+Bob's career was not been limited to Pennsylvania, but included fighting nationally and internationally for youth’s rights.
+Bob chaired the American Bar Association's Commission on Youth at Risk from 2011-2013.
 From 1992-98 and 2006-08, he was chair of the Juvenile Justice Committee of the American Bar Association's Criminal Justice Section.
 In 1993 he also co-authored the American Bar Association's report, America's Children at Risk; and in 1995 he helped author a follow-up report on youth's access to quality lawyers, A Call for Justice.
 In 1993 he visited South Africa to help develop a legal system for children, and was invited to China in 2010 to speak to judges and lawyers about sentencing of youth.
+Bob visited China again in 2018, speaking at a symposium sponsored by the Raoul Wallenberg Institute.
+He co-edited the 2020 RWI volume, The Role of Social Work in Juvenile Justice: International Perspectives.

-Schwartz is the recipient of numerous awards, including the Andrew Hamilton Award, presented by the Philadelphia Bar Association "for exemplary service in the public interest," the Reginald Heber Smith Award, presented by the National Legal Aid and Defender Association, the Livingston Hall Award, presented by the American Bar Association, and the Stephen M. Cahn Award, presented by the National Association of Counsel for Children for career achievement.
-Schwartz is a graduate of Temple University School of Law and of Haverford College, which in 2011 also awarded him an honorary degree.
+Bob has been the recipient of numerous awards, including the Mark Hardin Award from the ABA Center on Children and the Law; Andrew Hamilton Award, presented by the Philadelphia Bar Association "for exemplary service in the public interest"; the Reginald Heber Smith Award, presented by the National Legal Aid and Defender Association; the Livingston Hall Award, presented by the American Bar Association; and the Stephen M. Cahn Award, presented by the National Association of Counsel for Children for career achievement; and the Haverford Award for service to humanity.
+He is a graduate of Temple University School of Law and of Haverford College, which in 2011 also awarded him an honorary degree.

 Robert Schwartz, "Age-Appropriate Charging and Sentencing," Criminal Justice [American Bar Association Criminal Justice Section quarterly magazine] , Fall 2012